MichaelsPlayground/CanteenAppNtag424/readme.md

 # NFC Storage Management Tag Personalization

+This app is having just one purpose - it prepares **NTAG21x tags** for the usage with **NFC Storage Management** app.

+The general idea is a combined system for a smartphone based storage management that uses 3 main components to work with:

+1) **user's Android smartphone**: identifying a storage good by tapping the smartphone to the good (or cardboard) with a NFC sticker (the NTAG21x).
+When the tag was registered before the smartphone "knows" the good and you are been able to assign a cardboxes content list or photos of the good or content to the entry.
+All this information is send to the second component.
+2) **backend internet server**: The smartphone sends the data to the backend server (like a synchronization) where they are additionally stored.
+The actual reason for using an internet server is the access by a personal computer.
+3) **personal computer**: As it is a challenge to enter or edit a lot of text a personal computer access is the better way to handle and enter all the informations regarding the storing goods.
+Maybe you are having a Word or Pages document with the content information and now you can easilly copy and paste the data

 ## Note on this description

 This is the description of the project but not of this app - I will edit this at a later point !